About the Office

 - Growth mindset

 Associate Dean of the College/Dean of Students

 Clark Hall 203

 The Office of Student Affairs focuses on issues regarding student life and acts as a resource for information and guidance.
-The associate dean of the college/dean of students oversees a comprehensive student development program that includes first-year student programs, health and wellness, multicultural affairs, student engagement and residence life.
+The associate dean of the college/dean of students oversees a comprehensive student development program that includes first-year student programs, health and wellness, student engagement and residence life.
 Dean Ohotnicky promotes programs that help students develop a sense of belonging to a supportive educational community.
 She is the primary liaison between students and the college administration and welcomes students’ concerns and suggestions.

 Associate Dean of Students